luc1912/data-science-academy-homework/README.md

 - Performed an A/B test to compare metrics for the new feature between control and treatment group
 - Statistically analyzed the metrics of both groups
 - Wrote a report interpreting the results for stakeholders
--

 ## Machine Learning

 ### Homework 8
 - Built machine learning models to classify users as organic or paid
-- Achieved top performance with XGBoost, KNN, RandomForestClassifier, VotingClassifier, and a custom fully connected network (FCN)
-- Evaluated and compared models using multiple metrics for a well-rounded analysis
+- Evaluated and compared models
 - Improved model performance through hyperparameter tuning with grid search
 - Saved the best-performing model using pickle for future use